Manifestly/manifestly.github.io/source/2015-02-28-third-party-integrations-beta.html.markdown

 ## In Beta, Contact Us to get Started

-This features is currently in beta, so please email us at <a href="mailto:support@manifest.ly">support@manifest.ly</a> to get started.
+This feature is currently in beta, so please email us at <a href="mailto:support@manifest.ly">support@manifest.ly</a> to get started.

 ***